benchase33/blog_copy/_posts/2022-07-18-prop_scores.md

     preserve_yaml: true
     variant: markdown_github
 subtitle: One Tool to Combat Confounding
+author: benjamin_chase
 tags:
 - causal inference
 - econometrics
 readtime: True
-last-updated: June 26, 2022
+last-updated: September 5, 2022
 title: Propensity Score Matching
 image: https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/dag_3.png
 ---

 A PhD student collects some data about patients' weight from a hospital database.
 Some of the patients were given an experimental drug, and the rest were not given any medication.
-The student wants to know whether the experimental drug has a *causal effect* on patients' weight, however, how the hospital determined which patients received the drug is an unknown.
+The student wants to know whether the experimental drug has a *causal effect* on patients' weight, however, how the hospital determined which patients received the drug is unknown.
 In this example, *confounding* is going to be a serious concern because there are likely factors that influenced both the treatment assignment and patients' weight.
 Check out the hypothetical DAG (directed acyclic graph) below:

 <p align="center">
 <img height="150" src="https://benchase33.github.io/testing.github.io/assets/prop_scores_img/dag_1.png">